 Passing the GMAT and getting accepted to one of the best business schools is not easy.

-At this point Princeton Review offers two options (check for discounts):
+The Princeton Review offers three options (check for discounts):

-1. The live-online “Ultimate” GMAT course with 27 hours of instruction
+- The live-online Fundamentals GMAT course with 27 hours of instruction

 But which one is better and are they fully comprehensive?
 Let’s find out.